The National Examinations in World Languages (NEWL)

 2024 NEWL REGISTRATION

-The registration window will open in 2024; the application submission process will commence in January 2024.
+The registration window will open in 2024; the application submission process will commence on February 1, 2024.

 Endorsed by the College Board, NEWL® is administered by American Councils for International Education (American Councils) in four languages considered critical by the U.S. government: Arabic, Korean, Portuguese, and Russian.
 Approximately 1,000 high school students, both in the U.S. and internationally, take the exams each year.
 Modeled after the College Board’s AP® foreign language exams, NEWL is proficiency-based and intended for secondary school foreign language learners, both heritage and non-heritage.
 Examinees receive an AP®-style score report, which can be used to apply for college credit and/or placement.
 NEWL is offered online each spring around the time of the AP College Board exams.